5 Things to Look for When Choosing a Credit Card Processor for Your Business

 1. Customer Service

 When you need help, how will you be treated?
 Do you call an outsourced call center and wait on hold?
 Do you send an email and wait for them to respond?
 Many processors have taken a shortcut by contracting out their customer support.
 When you call for help, you will likely be routed to a call center, spend an extensive amount of time on hold, and eventually be transferred to someone who cannot make a decision without waiting for a supervisor.
 You really don’t want a processor like that.
 Consider that when you call them for help, you might be in a desperate moment.
 How long do you want to wait, and how do you want to be treated in that desperate moment?
 You want to dial a specific number and be routed immediately to someone who can help.
-You want to have a personal representative assigned to your account that recognizes you when you call and is empowered to solve your issue on the spot.
 Here is a great test: Call the customer support phone # for a credit card processor that you are considering.
 See how long it takes to get to a live person who can help you.

 2. Retention & Reputation